Jack Butler (artist): Modelling human development

-Between 1976 and 1981, Butler was a research associate at the Children's Hospital of Winnipeg (Winnipeg, Manitoba).
-Initially, Butler was commissioned by the Children's Hospital of Winnipeg Research Foundation to conduct basic research into the normal development of the genitalia in the human embryo and to construct models representing the developmental changes that take place during normal genital morphogenesis.
+Between 1976 and 1981, Butler was commissioned by the Children's Hospital of Winnipeg Research Foundation to construct models representing the developmental changes that take place during normal genital morphogenesis.

 Butler acted as a member of a research team that included urological surgeon Alan Decter, pediatric endocrinologist Jeremy Winter, as well as a radiologist, and a geneticist.
-During the initial phase of research into the literature on embryological development of the genitals, Butler was able to find schematic diagrams representing the process (which he later determined contained inaccuracies) but could find very few structurally detailed images or photographs of actual specimens.
-The lack of good structural information led Butler to perform microscopic observations of the developing genitals of aborted fetuses and embryos himself.
-His embryological research concluded by demonstrating, in the form of physical sculptures made in plasticine, that genital differentiation is based on an initial, indifferent, common genital structure.
+The lack of good structural information led Butler to perform microscopic observations of the developing genitals of aborted fetuses and embryos.

 Butler then worked with pediatric respirologist Dr Hans Pasterkamp on models describing the structure of the terminal acinus of the embryological lung.
 As final visualizations, in 1981, Butler constructed five physical models in acrylic that describe the development of the tips of the branches of the lung, through embryonic and fetal stages of growth up to birth.

-Butler also contributed to research on cardiac embryogenesis.
-This project used an approach similar to the one employed in his genital embryogenesis work and culminated in the development of models depicting different stages of cardiac development.
-Butler created seven three-dimensional fiberglass models depicting stages eleven to eighteen of cardiac embryogenesis, and one model of a mature heart, that were used in pedagogical experiments with medical students, cardiac technologists and nurses.
+Butler also contributed to research on cardiac embryogenesis, creating seven three-dimensional fiberglass models depicting stages eleven to eighteen of cardiac embryogenesis, and one model of a mature heart, that were used in pedagogical experiments with medical students, cardiac technologists and nurses.